 Midwinter sun festivals were celebrated in ancient Britain & Scandinavia.
 In Germanic & Scandinavian countries a huge log was carried into the house to serve as the foundation for holiday fires.
 The Yule log at Jultid (Yuletide) would burn for twelve days, and a different sacrifice would be made on each of the twelve days.
 Lighted candles and winter fires were used by sun-worshippers to encourage the rebirth of the Sun (as if some feared that days would continue to get shorter until the Sun ceased to return).
 Similarly tying fruit to the branches of trees was intended to encourage the coming of Spring.

 During the midwinter festival Makar Sankranti, Hindus bathe in rivers such as the Ganges (Ganga) and offer water to the Sun god.
-Makar (Makara) means Capricorn and Sankranti means transition, so the festival celebrates the transition of the Sun from Sagittarius to Capricorn, and the ascendency of the Sun god into the Northern Hemisphere.
+Makar (Makara) means Capricorn and Sankranti means transition, so the festival celebrates the transition of the Sun from Sagittarius to Capricorn, and the ascendancy of the Sun god into the Northern Hemisphere.
 It is the Sun god who transcends time and who rotates the Wheel of Time.
 Hindus believe that bathing in the Ganges can result in forgiveness of sins and help in the attainment of salvation.
+In mid-autumn Hindus, Jains, and Sikhs celebrate Diwali, the "festival of lights" signifying the victory of light over darkness (and of knowledge over ignorance, good over evil, and hope over despair).

 In the Northern Hemisphere, the Winter Solstice occurs around December 21st, when the Sun is at its greatest distance below the celestial equator.
 The Spring Equinox occurs around March 21st when the sun crosses the celestial equator and days have the same duration as nights ("equinox" comes from a Latin word meaning "time of equal days and nights").
 The Spring Equinox marks the beginning of Spring, and for the ancient Mesopotamians was the beginning of their new year festival.
 The Mesopotamians believed that their god Marduk did battle with monsters of chaos at the end of the year.
 Their own king was to be slain so that he could assist Marduk in the spirit world.
 But to preserve the king, a criminal was made into a mock king, who was treated as if he was a king until he was slain.
 Year-end celebrations in which masters acted as slaves and slaves acted as if they were masters became popular in several regions of the Mediterranean.
 The festival was transformed into the Persian Yalda ("birth") winter solstice celebration, which remains a social occasion in present-day Islamic Iran.